MBACP Dip. Couns

 You don’t have to go through this alone.
 Are you struggling to cope with a particular situation or event that has happened in your life?
-Has the pandemic and lockdown impacted negatively on your feeling of wellbeing?
+Has the pandemic allowed you to re-evaluate your relationships with people and you now want to make some changes?
 Has the thought of coming out of lockdown caused you some anxiety?
 I understand how troubling these thoughts and feelings can be.
-Reaching out for help can be hard, but you're in the right place.
+Reaching out for help can be hard, but together we can work on the changes you would like to make.

 How counselling can help

 Sometimes life can be overwhelming, difficult or confusing.
 There can be times when you are unable to get to the root of what’s troubling you.
-Often, being able to talk things through with a trained professional, someone other than your friends or family, can bring a great sense of relief and clarity.
+Often, being able to talk things through with a trained professional who is non-judgemental and supportive of you can bring a great sense of relief and clarity.
 Counselling can be helpful, rewarding and empowering.

 What I can offer you

-I offer a safe, supportive and confidential space for you to talk without having to worry about being judged or criticised.
+I offer a supportive and confidential space for you to talk without having to worry about being judged or criticised.
 I work in an integrative way and will tailor my approach to your needs and together we can find realistic solutions to your problems or come to a deeper understanding of where your worries may stem from.
 As an approachable and skilled practitioner, I can help you to feel heard, gain understanding, build confidence and develop skills to help you to manage the difficulties you face.

 Through my work with Into The Light, a specialist service for survivors of childhood sexual abuse, I provide one to one counselling for their clients.
 I also have experience of working with victims of domestic abuse.

 What to do next